 TECHNIQUES FOR PROPER RESIDENTIAL AND COMMERCIAL RECYCLING

 These disturbing facts are enough to spur anyone into action.
 But before jumping headfirst into recycling for the first time, review these recycling basics so that your efforts actually have a positive impact; some people, even with the best of intentions, try to recycle items that are non-recyclable and end up doing more harm than good to the environment.
-The general guidelines below will help you to recycle properly every time.
+The general guidelines below will help you to recycle properly and help you take the next steps to going green.

 RECYCLABLES VS NON-RECYCLABLES